 Seriously.

-Manufacturers come out with security updates and feature updates constantly.
+Manufacturers put out security and feature updates constantly.
 If you’re not updating your devices, you’re missing out.

 Worse still, you’re putting your system at risk.

-So I’ll warn you now, getting updates is different for every device.
+I’ll warn you now that getting updates is different for every device.
 It’s usually found in an app, but it could be buried deep in the settings screen.
 It just depends on how the manufacturer sets up the device.

-Here are some of the more popular places that they’ll make you go to update the device:
+Here are some of the more popular places to look for your device update function:

-- In the All Apps tab you’ll probably find apps called something like System Update or Update & Backup or simply Updater.
+- In the All Apps tab, you might find apps called something like System Update, Update & Backup, or simply Updater.

 Step 7: Google Play Apps